 Periodic Cash Flows Rather than Annual Cash Flows

+The first example uses annual cash flows and a one period construction period.
+The second case example is a little more realistic with periodic cash flows.
 If a partnership is established, then taxes can be allocated in alternative ways to the partners where the amount of the income attributed to the partners must be tabulated along with the dividends that are not related to the tax benefits themselves.

 More Complex Flip Case with Multiple Cash Flow Series